VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 ---
 layout: post
-title:  "Manual testing of Android applications.
+title:  "QA guide to advanced Android applications testing.
 Part 1: life cycle."
 description: "Android application testing guide for manual QA."
 ---

-To find bugs faster contributing less effort you need an answer to the question *what do developers usually forget to handle?*
+To find bugs faster and contributing less effort you need to know *what developers usually forget to handle?*
 If you start from checking things where chance of error is higher - you will find a bug faster.

 This article teaches you find bugs related to application life cycle.
-Life cycle handling isn't such a complicated thing itself, it's just easy to forget about it.
+Life cycle handling isn't such a complicated thing itself, it's just super easy to forget about it, and developers off course often do.
-And developers often forget.

 # Life cycle